nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 ## Function

-- Move in a predetermined path from the start point to the end point
+- The robot Moving in a predetermined path from the start.
+- While it moving in predetermined path without stopping, the objects are entering into the robot mouth.
+- The robot arrive the end point and stopped.
-- using Camera, infrared Sensor, and color sensor to detect the desire spots
+- The robot identfying and detecting the desired spots using Camera, infrared Sensor, and color sensor.

-#Constraints
+- move to all desired spots and release the desired objects.

+# Constraints

 #Electrical schematic